Building Project Updates

 In addition, the building exterior was developed from a community feedback survey that gathered input from Fairport Harbor residents on their preferences for exterior detailing.
 Many favored a more modern aesthetic that still had ties back to historic brick patterning found in many buildings in Fairport Harbor.

-"Currently we are on track with our schedule and budget, which is great, considering that is a challenge for many projects today," stated Parris.
+"Currently we are on track with our schedule and budget, which is great, considering is a challenge for many projects today," stated Parris.

 DOCUMENT POSTING: TDA_Fairport Harbor_Board Update 230228.pdf